john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 3. If all adjacent cells have been visited, back up to the previous and repeat step 2.
 4. Stop when the algorithm has backed all the way up to the starting cell.

+###### Results

+perfect, unbiased

 ###### Notes

-Results: perfect, unbiased

-This is a standard maze-generation algorithm because it is easy to understand and implement.
+This is perhaps the most common maze-generation algorithm because it is easy to understand and implement.
 And it produces high-quality mazes.

 ## Binary Tree